 - an International Co-operative Education term or an approved Work Integrated Learning Opportunity (virtual or in-person) administered by SFU Work Integrated Learning;

-- an academic credit-bearing study abroad program approved by the Senate Committee on International Activities; or
+- an academic credit-bearing study abroad program approved by the Senate Committee on International Activities, such as the International Teacher Education Program (ITEM); or

 - an SFU Virtual Global Learning activity in a credit bearing course at SFU.